maplibre/maplibre.github.io/content/news/2023-05-25-maplibre-gl-js-v3/index.md

 This release has been in the making for almost a year, and it's finally ready!

 All the changes are listed here, first with the backward compatible features and improvements, then the potentially breaking changes that we deem necessary to keep the project healthy, and lastly the bug fixes.
-All of these changes make version 3.0.0 our best release yet.
+All of these changes make version 3.0.0 our best release yet!

 ## New features and improvements